anthonycoffey/property-manager-pro/memory-bank/activeContext.md

 *   **Firebase Admin SDK ES Module Import:** Discovered and resolved `TypeError: admin.initializeApp is not a function` by adjusting the `firebase-admin` import statement for compatibility with ES module environments in Firebase Functions.
     *   **Token Refresh Mechanism:** The explicit server-side token refresh signaling mechanism in `processSignUp` (previously using Realtime Database, then Firestore flags) has been removed to simplify the function, per user request.
 *   **Auth Provider State Management (Race Condition Fix):** The refactor of `AuthProvider.tsx` using two `useEffect` hooks (one for raw Firebase user state, one for processing that state and managing loading/claims) proved effective in resolving a subtle race condition.
 This highlights the importance of carefully managing loading states when dealing with asynchronous authentication events and React context propagation to route guards.
 The key was ensuring that `loading` is `true` during the entire period when user data (including claims) is being fetched and set, preventing `ProtectedRoute` from acting on incomplete or stale data.
+*   **Multi-Tenant User Onboarding Strategy (New Insight 2025-05-23):** Adopted a two-part strategy for user creation to support multi-tenancy:
+    1. The `processSignUp` (`auth.onCreate`) trigger handles initial state for direct sign-ups (assigning `pending_association` role) and admin user setup.
+    2. A new `signUpWithInvitation` callable Cloud Function manages invited user sign-ups, ensuring immediate association with an organization, correct roles, and profile creation in the designated multi-tenant Firestore path.
+This separation allows `processSignUp` to remain lean while the callable function handles the more complex, context-rich invitation flow.